'Utter disgrace': SAFC fans vent frustration as Cats are embarrassed at Bolton

-'Portsmouth, Sheffield Wednesday, Rotherham, and now Bolton': Sunderland fans vent frustration as Cats suffer embarrassing 6-0 defeat
+'Portsmouth, Sheffield Wednesday, Rotherham, and now Bolton': Sunderland fans vent frustration as Cats suffer humiliating 6-0 defeat

 Sunderland dropped out of the automatic promotion places in League One as they were thrashed 6-0 at Bolton – and fans were quick to vent their frustration on social media.